PavitraVaidya/Python-ML1/README.md

 Build a translator feature that accepts *French words* and returns a *Tamil* translation *only* when the French word has *exactly five letters*.
 For any other length the system should refuse to translate and return a clear message.

-GUI requirement: a simple input textbox (French word) and an output textbox (Tamil translation), plus messages for invalid inputs.
+GUI requirement: a simple input (French word) and an output (Tamil translation), plus messages for invalid inputs.

 ## Dataset